Armchair Analyst: Roster build status for all 22 MLS teams ahead of 2017

 The Offseason So Far: By miles the more aggressive of the two expansion teams, Atlanta have already managed to pip Arsenal for one prized signing, then had their hearts broken when Shanghai SIPG swooped in with a fistful of yuan for another prized signing.

-They've inked Homegrown kids, free agents, young DPs and returning youth (and potentially senior) US national teamers.
-And nobody's been more active on the trade market.
+They've inked Homegrown kids, free agents, young DPs and returning US national teamers, including the acquisition of Club Tijuana defender Greg Garza on a season-long loan.
+Nobody's been more active on the trade market.

 It's all left them with a roster packed with forwards, wingers and central midfielders, but I'm not sure I see a true No. 10 or a true No. 6 on the team.
 I also see only four defenders, only one of whom was a starter last season.